Putting Proficiency Together in the Classroom

-Sample Schedule This sample schedule, incorporating comprehensible input techniques, also allows for your own favorite techniques.
+Sample Schedule This sample weekly schedule, incorporating comprehensible input techniques, also allows for your own favorite or required lessons.
 Page 1 is the bare bones version, page 2 is expanded and more descriptive.

 Checklist for Observing a WL Classroom (PDF)